boalong/ensae-aml-projet/README.md

+NB: I realized there was an indexing mistake in the function that generates visualizations.
+I kept the previous 'main.ipynb' as it was but added a 'main_corrected.ipynb' with the bug fixed and a 'img_corrected' with the corrected plots.

 # Interpretable text classification with sparse attention

 This is the project of Adrien Letellier for the course Advanced ML of ENSAE.